Shivdhakar/Networking-Internship/Notes/Week9.md

 # Subnetting

-Subnetting means **dividing one large network into smaller logical networks** called subnets.
+Subnetting is the process of dividing one large IP network into smaller, manageable networks called subnets.
+It helps organize the network, improve security, reduce broadcast traffic, and use IP addresses more efficiently.

+Simple line:
+Subnetting = Breaking one network into many smaller networks.

 This helps in:
 - Better network organization